ShapeUP: Scalable Image-Conditioned 3D Editing: Method

 \algoname follows the common two-stage structure of modern 3D foundation models, decomposing editing into geometry and texture stages.
 Given a source 3D asset and an image prompt specifying the desired edit, the geometry stage first modifies the underlying shape, after which the texture stage synthesizes appearance consistent with the edited geometry.

 Our implementation builds on the Step1X-3D~\cite{li2025step1x} image-to-3D foundation model, using its pretrained geometry and texture backbones as the basis for image-conditioned 3D editing.
-In the following sections, we describe the geometry and texture editing stages in detail, including the backbone models used at each stage and how conditioning signals are incorporated.
+In the following sections, we describe the geometry and texture editing stages in detail.